The Big Picture…

 And finally, change is always tough.
 Goods-dominant logic remains the de facto taught view in business courses and schools.
 It remains sufficient enough to explain the last few centuries of growth.
 But goods-related growth is stagnating.
 And we have an innovation problem.

 Grouping foundational premises more logically

-One option is to group the foundational principles under the axioms.
-But, we can do better.
-We can group the foundational premises into the “what“, “who” and “how” of service-dominant logic.
+We could group the principles under the five axioms.
+But, I think we can do better.
+We can group them into the “what“, “who” and “how“s.

 The Whats of service-dominant logic

-Given the above, we see all economies – agricultural, manufacturing, service (or your favourite way of naming economies) – as service economies (FP5).
+So, if we agree that service is the basis for exchange, then we have to see all economies – agricultural, manufacturing, service (or your favourite way of naming economies) – as service economies (FP5).